Master in Environmental Metrology and Policy Program – for the Betterment of the World

 The EMAP Program is a two-year, 35-credit, full-time program that consists of 4 courses of 3 credits each; 11 courses of 2-credits each; a one capstone project of 1 credit that requires a comprehensive report and an oral presentation; and a seminar series.

-EMAP-512/513 Chemical & Biochemical Metrology Lab I & II.
-Metrology Lab I (EMAP-512) focuses on instrumental principles and measurements, which introduces students to the operational principles of environmental instruments and methods (e.g., GC/MS/ECD/FPD, HPLC/UV/FLD, LC-MS/MS, ICP-MS).
+EMAP-5512 Principle of Instrumental Analysis. / EMAP 5513 Metrology Lab II A Guided Independant Research. focuses on instrumental principles and measurements, which introduces students to the operational principles of environmental instruments and methods (e.g., GC/MS/ECD/FPD, HPLC/UV/FLD, LC-MS/MS, ICP-MS).
 Students will use these instruments and methods to perform measurements in the laboratory setting.
 These include, but are not limited to, monitoring and assessing water quality, monitoring and assessing air quality, monitoring and assessing soil quality, metal speciation, and antimicrobial testing.
 Students will learn which instrument is appropriate for a given species, develop a proper measurement procedure, collect samples, operate the instrument, collect the data and analyze them in a metrologically correct way, and report their findings.
-Metrology Lab II (EMAP-513) requires students to run 10 measurements labs selected by students themselves and must be related to their research projects developed during their 10-week internships previous summer.
-The flow of metrology lab I to summer internship to metrology lab II to capstone project offers an integrated rigorous sequence that will maximize the students experiential learning and training in environmental metrology.
+Metrology Lab II (EMAP-513) requires students to carry out guided independent research formulated either during EMAP-512 or 10-week summer internships the previous summer.
+The flow of metrology lab I to summer internship to metrology lab II to capstone project offers an integrated rigorous sequence that will maximize the students experiential learning and training in environmental metrology and evidenced policymaking.